We have a white kitchen and blue island combination in our home – and it recently got a few updates! A refreshed post is overdue around here.

 My kids are rough on our island – and we use it for all sorts of family things.
 We craft, use hot glue, put down heavy items – and I never worry that the quartz will scratch.
 There is no maintenance (no sealing!) and no staining, even on the white parts.
 We clean up with regular soap and water.

-Sometimes a squirt of Shout Out might get out a red stain faster (usually from something like red slime).
+Sometimes a squirt of Shout Out might get out a red stain faster (all that red slime).

 We used plain white Cosmos quartz on the perimeter, and the island is Cambria Brittanica.
 I love, love, love the movement in the Brittanica!
 I was giddy when they put that in!
 To make the island stand out, we put a 3” mitered edge on the island.
 It’s not 3” all the way through- it just fits all the way around.
 If you image the way a shoebox lid fits, that is how this is done too.
 I love this detail that makes a big difference!
 I am also very happy with that upgrade!
 It’s all in the details, after all.